10 African American Inventors Who Changed the World

-Dr. Patricia Bath (born 1942) revolutionized the field of ophthalmology when she invented a device that refined laser cataract surgery, called the Laserphaco Probe.
+Dr. Patricia Bath (1942-2019) revolutionized the field of ophthalmology when she invented a device that refined laser cataract surgery, called the Laserphaco Probe.
 She patented the invention in 1988, and today she’s recognized as the first female African American doctor to receive a medical patent.

 8. Jan Ernst Matzeliger

 In the 19th century, the average person couldn't afford shoes.
 That changed thanks to Jan Ernst Matzeliger (1852-1889), an immigrant from Dutch Guiana (modern Surinam) who worked as an apprentice in a Massachusetts shoe factory.
 Matzeliger invented an automated machine that attached a shoe’s upper part to its sole.
 Once it was refined, the device could make 700 pairs of shoes each day—a far cry from the 50 per day that the average worker once sewed by hand.
 Matzeliger's creation led to lower shoe prices, making them finally within financial reach for the average American.